vadaszgergo/ipcalculator/Readme.md

 Once given various single IP addresses (`10.1.1.0`, `10.1.1.1`, `10.1.1.2`, `10.1.1.3`) the application calculates the biggest subnet range, that contains all given ip addresses, in this example it would result in `10.1.1.0/30`.

+Update: the application now support CIDR ranges as well.

 ### Installation